thelink2012/modloader/README.md

     cmake -DCMAKE_TOOLCHAIN_FILE=../toolchain-linux-i486-mingw32-toolchain.cmake -DCMAKE_BUILD_TYPE=Release ../ && make

-This will build the mod loader, if everything went fine, there will be a folder /bin at the source base directory with the binaries.
+This will build modloader, if everything went fine, there will be a folder /bin at the source base directory with the binaries.
 To install those binaries (and other stuff) run the commands:

     cd build